 Corporate finance and accounting professionals, attorneys and auditors may find distinct advantages in understanding the functionality of Monte Carlo simulations.
 This approach is often used by valuation professionals when developing an analysis for startup firms, companies holding complex securities or other hard-to-value assets.

-Download VRC’s latest special report for an in-depth discussion about this algorithmic procedure that outputs a wide range of values.
+VRC’s special report provides an in-depth discussion about this algorithmic procedure that outputs a wide range of values.
+For a deeper discussion, contact a member of VRC’s Complex Instruments Group.